zrajm/baremark/README.md

-*Baremark* is a minimal (but extendable) [Markdown] parser written in Javascript, originally inspired by Van Tigranyan’s Gist [Landmark], but with added bugfixes, optimizations, support for reference links, and a little more *CommonMark* compliance.
+*Baremark* is a minimal (but extendable) [Markdown] parser written in Javascript, originally inspired by Van Tigranyan’s Gist [Landmark], but with added bugfixes, optimizations, support for reference links/images, and a little more *CommonMark* compliance.
 (Note that Baremark never will be *fully* CommonMark compliant, as the intent of Baremark is source code brevity above featurefulness.)

 * [Source code]
 * [Test suite]
 * [Github page]

-It is currently 1827 bytes in size *without minification!*
+It is currently 1894 bytes in size *without minification!*

 Usage